barrytheblock/tempo/README.md

 ## Installation Options
 All methods to install tempo:
 - You can install **tempo ♫** manually by following the instructions below.
 This will lead you to installing tampermonkey, then importing the script.
-- If you already have [Tampermonkey](https://www.tampermonkey.net) in your chrome extensions, simply install it using GreasyFork.
+- If you already have [Tampermonkey](https://www.tampermonkey.net) in your Chrome extensions, simply install it using GreasyFork.
 Details below aswell.
-- As chrome extension: download the **tempo** folder, and then import it in the extensions page. **Warning: tempo was not built to operate as chrome extension, and you may encounter bugs.**
+- As Chrome extension: download the **tempo** folder, and then import it in the extensions page. **Warning: tempo was not built to operate as Chrome extension, and you may encounter bugs.**

 ## Manual Installation